Mary Laffoy

-Mary Eleanor Laffoy, SC (born 17 June 1945) is a retired Irish judge who is currently President of the Law Reform Commission.
-She previously served as a Judge of the Supreme Court from 2013 to 2017, and a Judge of the High Court from 1995 to 2013.
-She chaired the Citizens' Assembly between 2016 and 2018.
+Mary Eleanor Laffoy, SC (born 17 June 1945) is a retired Irish judge who served as President of the Law Reform Commission from 2018 to 2022, a Judge of the Supreme Court from 2013 to 2017, and a Judge of the High Court from 1995 to 2013.
+She also chaired the Citizens' Assembly between 2016 and 2018.

 Early life

 Laffoy was born on North Circular Road, Dublin, moving to Manorhamilton and Swinford, before returning to Dublin to live in Donabate following the death of her father.
 She attended Tourmakeady College in Toormakeady.

-Initially after leaving school she tried primary school teaching at Carysfort College and joined the civil service.
+Initially, after leaving school, she tried primary school teaching at Carysfort College and joined the civil service.
 She was subsequently educated at University College Dublin and King's Inns.
 She received the John Brooks Scholarship at the Inns for achieving the highest marks.
-She received a BA from UCD in 1968 and a BCL in 1971.
+She received a BA degree from UCD in 1968 and a BCL degree in 1971.

 Legal career

 She was called to the Bar in 1971 and to the Inner Bar in 1987.
 She devilled for Brian McCracken.
 She became a Senior Counsel on the same day as future Supreme Court colleagues Susan Denham and Liam McKechnie and at the time was only one of four women seniors.

 Her expertise at the Bar was in property law.
 She appeared in the Cityview Press case which clarified the law on the nondelegation doctrine in Ireland.
 In 1983, she was appointed by the Supreme Court to argue against the constitutionality of the Electoral (Amendment) Bill 1983 following a reference made by President Patrick Hillery under Article 26 of the Constitution of Ireland.
 She appeared in another Article 26 reference made by Mary Robinson regarding the Matrimonial Home Bill 1993.
 For both references, the Supreme Court found for her side.

 In 1986, she appeared on The Late Late Show in a simulated court case to argue for a vote against the Fifteenth Amendment of the Constitution of Ireland.